Stop Arming Teachers

 Armed teachers are not the answer to school violence.

 Our leaders should instead pursue evidence-based interventions, for example: Extreme Risk laws can stop people who show warning signs of danger to themselves or others from accessing and buying guns.
 Secure storage awareness can address the most common source of guns used in school gun violence—those taken from home.
-And schools can invest in mental health professionals and create threat assessment programs that identify and intervene when a student is a risk to themselves or others.
+And schools can invest in mental health professionals and create crisis intervention programs that identify and intervene when a student is a risk to themselves or others.

 By the numbers